-We ate half of our watermelon this morning..
+We ate half of our watermelon this morning.
 Although it wasn’t the sweetest watermelon, I sure loved eating it.

 The fog floating in the bottom of the valley today was so beautiful.
 Our drive today was through the Adwa Mountains.
-I took a few photos of the unusual rock formations as we were driving.

 I loved the views of the various rock formations along the way.

-This man was plowing his land.
+We saw a man was plowing his land.

 The middle one was for sacrificing the Walla Ibex,